ParadigmZero/webpage-word-counter/README.md

 `--folder dynamicwordcount`

-For example, running just the `dynamicwordcount` where the endpoint is located `https://webpagewordcount.onrender.com` ( standard http) would be this command:
+For example, running just the `dynamicwordcount` where the endpoint is located <https://webpagewordcount.onrender.com> would be this command:

 `newman run WebpageWordCounter.postman_collection.json --env-var "base_url=https://webpagewordcount.onrender.com" --folder wordcount`

 # Deployment ( as of date of this README publication )

-Dockerized application has a free-tier deployment with `Render.com` at the following URL.
+Dockerized application has a free-tier deployment with Render (<https://render.com/>) at the following URL.

 <https://webpagewordcount.onrender.com>

 The Master branch is automatically deployed there.
+Note: if this has not been accessed for some time there may be an initial delay in responsiveness.

 # Development related